Skip to main content

 Feature tab not visible

-Custom MCP Servers may not be enabled for your account yet.
-Contact your administrator or Ally MSP.
+Custom MCP Servers may be disabled for your workspace.
+Contact your workspace administrator or Ally MSP.

 Limitations